tikv/minitrace-rust/README.md

 minitrace = "0.6"
 ```

 Add a `trace` attribute to the function you want to trace.
-In this example, a `SpanRecord` will be collected everytime the function is alled, if a tracing context is set up by the caller.
+In this example, a `SpanRecord` will be collected every time the function is called, if a tracing context is set up by the caller.

 ```rust
 #[minitrace::trace]